 Does the idea of visiting a ghost town thrill you?
 Coolidge, located in southwest Montana, is on the National Register of Historic Places.
 Coolidge was a vibrant mining town from 1914 to 1932.
 Read more about the town in Family RVing magazine.

-A drive up a 5-mile gravel and dirt road is required to get to this ghost town.
+To get to this ghost town, you must drive up a 5-mile gravel and dirt road.
 Your best bet is to drive a passenger vehicle to Coolidge.
 The gravel/dirt road can handle smaller RVs, but the rough ride may cause owners to avoid it.
 A parking lot big enough for smaller RVs and cars awaits at the end.

 Nearby camping is available at Beaverhead-Deerlodge National Forest campgrounds and at commercial RV parks in Dillon.

-Are you inspired to take a Halloween-themed road trip this fall?
+Are you planning a Halloween-themed road trip this fall?
 Where are your favorite fall destinations?
 Where is the spookiest place you have visited?
+Or maybe you are planning a Halloween party held in your RV.
 Comment below.